Donate

 If you don’t understand the decision, you can ask the DWP to explain it.

-The DWP can explain their decision over the phone or in writing.
-If you don’t have an explanation in your decision letter and you want an explanation in writing, you can ask for a written statement of reasons.
+The DWP can explain the decision over the phone or in writing.
+If your decision letter does not include a written explanation, you can ask for a written statement of reasons.

-If you ask for a written statement of reasons and you receive it before the normal deadline, you have an extra two weeks to ask for a Mandatory Reconsideration.
+If you ask for a written statement of reasons and you receive it before the normal deadline, you have an extra two weeks to ask for a .

 Get advice